Barred from the Afterlife

 - In The Hitchhiker's Guide to the Galaxy, Arthur Dent mentions that he used to have a recurring nightmare where he died and there was a bureaucratic error: all his friends went to heaven or hell, but Arthur got sent to Southend.

 - In one of the Nightside novels, Sinner is an otherwise-good man who'd sold his soul to the Devil for true love.
 When he died and went to Hell, it was revealed to him that his "true love" was a succubus who'd only been pretending to care about him ... but he still loved her and was content with his end of the bargain, so much so that having him around subverted the basic premise of Hell.
 Rather than let a happy soul spoil the atmosphere of the place, the Devil kicked him out again, and Sinner wound up in the Nightside, back on Earth.
+When he sacrifices himself to save Pretty Poison, the succubus in question, she finally grasps the concept of love and is restored to her original angelic state, whereupon she carries Sinner to Heaven - his self-sacrifice balanced out the whole "deal with Satan" business.

 - In Dante's Divine Comedy, those who refused to commit to a position in life were left to run back and forth in the borderlands, for even Hell won't take them in.